isaru66/az-aks-app-landing-zone/README.md

-# Azure Infrastructure with Terraform
+# Azure Application AKS Landing Zone with Terraform

 This repository contains Terraform configurations for deploying production-grade Azure infrastructure using the HashiCorp azurerm provider.